Last updated 29th August, 2025

 A professional tradesman will be able to complete this job safely, to a high standard and much quicker than a DIY practitioner, so we would encourage you to steer away from any DIY methods and instead find a trusted tradesman to carry out the work for you.

 You should ensure that the tradesman has all the necessary insurance to work on your home, to avoid any problems should any damage be incurred during the work.
-There are a variety of websites that allow you to find and check tradesman, often with reviews from people that have used them previously.
+There are a variety of websites that allow you to find and check tradesmen, often with reviews from people who have used them previously.